growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/custom-bot-with-proxy-settings.md

 Enter the URL of the proxy server you obtained above into the Proxy URL of **Custom Bot With Proxy Integration** and update it.

-## Run connectivity test of Custom bot with proxy
+## Run Connectivity Test of Custom Bot with Proxy

-  1. Click **Test connection** and input the Slack channel to which invited GROWI-Bot.
+  1. Click **Test connection** and input the Slack channel to which GROWI-Bot was invited.
     ![slack-bot-test-introduction](/assets/images/slack-bot-test-introduction.png)

   2. Click on the **Test** button.

 - In case of success
-    **Successfully sent to Slack workspace.** will be displayed at Logs.
+    **Successfully sent to Slack workspace.** will be displayed in Logs.
     Green checkmarks will appear in red circles.
-Check the channel to which you invited GROWI-Bot.
+Check the channel to which you GROWI-Bot was invited.
   - GROWI side
       ![slack-bot-test-success](/assets/images/slack-bot-test-success.png)
   - Slack side